bytedance/coconut_cvpr2024/README.md

 ### TODO
 - [x] Huggingface dataset preview on relabeled COCO-Val and COCONut-S
 - [x] Huggingface preview on COCONut-B
-- [ ] Convert the annotation to semantic segmentation and object detection.
+- [x] Convert the annotation to semantic segmentation.
+- [ ] Object detection dataset download link.
 - [ ] Release COCONut-L and COCONut-val by the end of April

 ## Dataset Splits